 The rumsha are a subterranean people.
 They have a mammalian leg and arm anatomy, and generally walk on all fours.
 They have a fat hump that allows them to go for a long time between meals and water.
 Bound by a strict caste system, they have evolved different body types for each societal role.
 There are several castes: Worker, Warrior, Nurse, Artificers Merchants, etc. Only one in ten rumsha are female, and their caste is that of Nurse.
 Workers are a bit smaller than humans, but more burly.
 Warriors are monstrously large and instinctually fierce when any social protection is triggered.
 (Such as mentioning women or children) Nurses are fairly small with many teats for feeding nurseries.
 And leaders are the size of small adult humans, and generally stand erect.

 Bound by a strict caste system, they have evolved different body types for each societal role.
-There are six castes: Worker, Warrior, Nurse, Artificer, Trader and Royalty.
-Only one in ten rumsha are female, and their caste is that of Nurse.
-Workers are approximately human height, but more burly.
+There are several castes: Worker, Warrior, Nurse, Artificers Merchants, etc. Only one in ten rumsha are female, and their caste is that of Nurse.
+Workers are a bit smaller than humans, but more burly.
 Warriors are monstrously large and instinctually fierce when any social protection is triggered.
-(Such as mentioning females or children) Nurses are fairly small with many teats for feeding nurseries.
-Artificers, Traders and Royalty are the size of small adult humans, and generally stand erect when interacting with humans.
-Only royalty breed, and the process is entirely predicated on the needs of the city.
-The mechanism by which they produce more of one cast than another as needed is unknown.
+(Such as mentioning women or children) Nurses are fairly small with many teats for feeding nurseries.
+And leaders are the size of small adult humans, and generally stand erect.

 As a eusocial species, what may appear to humans as terrifying totalitarian control is simply natural instinct at work.
 Though it would seem monstrous for a human to be condemned to work in mines their entire life, or sequestered in underground nurseries taking care of a perpetual rotation of babies, rumsha show no sign of wanting to do otherwise.
 This may part of the reason that they developed the philosophy and religion that postulates the idea that 'future' is not real and should never be thought about.
 For whatever downsides that may bring them (and there are many) their greatest strength is a near perfect peace within their society and very good mental health.
 (With the exception of those "head-sick" who are far enough out of the normal spectrum of thought and belief and mood that they become discontent with their lot in life.)
 Their social structure seems to run almost completely on instinct.
 Workers and Warriors only know enough to do their jobs and learn as they go.
-Royalty and Traders receive a kind of formal education concerning the wider world, though there is no secret knowledge or prohibition for other casts to learn anything.
-But most rumsha are largely illiterate, unless the interpretation of color coding counts as literacy.
+Leaders, Artificers and Merchants receive a kind of formal education concerning the wider world, though there is no secret knowledge or prohibition for other casts to learn anything.
+Most rumsha are literate despite the lack of formal education.
 Obviously, there are no nuclear families in rumsha society.
 Mating is highly organized and ritualized, serving to perpetuate the caste system.
 This makes their society, religion, philosophy, moral code, etc. dramatically different than that of humans.
-Many rumsha societies are propelled by the concept of the The Unfathomable Jester, who has hidden a marvelous surprise somewhere underground.
-It’s not uncommon for other races take advantage of this, by directing rumsha colonies towards valuable deposits.
+Many rumsha societies are propelled by the concept of the The Unfathomable Jester It’s not uncommon for other races take advantage of this, by directing rumsha colonies towards valuable deposits.
 Then they trade the minerals and gems for paltry returns.
 As the rumsha are focusing on the goal of finding a suprise, the material they remove on the way is of little interest to them.
 This unique disposition makes them naturally friendly and almost pacifist since they rarely compete for resources and are more than happy to relocate to uncontested territory to further their search.

 Civilization and Culture